vk3txd/nko-antenna-brief/docs/NKO_Propagation_Diversity.md

 **First**, reduced polarisation fading depth means the overall received signal is more consistent.
 Fewer deep fades means fewer moments where the signal drops below the threshold of readability.

 **Second**, and more subtly, the hybrid polarisation structure means that the spectral nulls produced by multipath are different in the two polarisation components.
 Multipath geometry is polarisation-dependent — the path delay differences, and therefore the comb-filter null positions, are not identical for horizontal and vertical polarisation components arriving from the same transmitter.

-When these two slightly different comb-filter patterns are combined at the feedpoint, the deepest nulls of one are partially filled by the other.
-The result is a received audio spectrum with shallower, broader spectral variation rather than deep, narrow nulls.
+A plausible further mechanism is that the horizontal and vertical contributions may not experience identical spectral notching under multipath conditions.
+If so, their passive combination could sometimes shallow the deepest spectral nulls.
+This remains a hypothesis and should be treated as an open measurement question rather than an established result.

 Shallow spectral variation is far less damaging to intelligibility than deep nulls.
 The ear and brain are remarkably good at compensating for gradual spectral tilt.
 They are much less able to reconstruct speech when specific frequency bands are entirely missing.
 A 6 dB broad roll-off is far more intelligible than a 20 dB narrow null at 3 kHz — even though the total signal power loss may be similar.